Can I deregister my child from school?

 2 Reasons Why You Might Not be able to Deregister from School

-While the process is intended to be straightforward, there are three reasons why you may not be able to deregister your child from school.
+While the process is intended to be straightforward, there are two reasons why you may not be able to deregister your child from school.

 - If your child attends a ‘special school’ they will need approval from the local council